 Motherhood has taught me many lessons.
 Among them is the fact that kids will outgrow clothes in the blink of an eye.
-I count it a true blessing that Caleb has more clothes than he needs and doesn’t want for a thing (besides this shirt).
-When he can no longer wear something, I decide if I want to save it or donate it.
+It’s a blessing that my boys have more clothes than they need.
+When they can no longer fit something, I decide if I want to save it or donate it.

 When I have adult clothes to give away, I usually take them to the Goodwill.
 However, I feel differently about baby clothes.
 If a mom needs baby items, I want to make sure that she can find them for free.

 Here is a roundup of four places to children’s baby clothes in the Chicago area.

 The Perfect Cadence

 The Perfect Cadence is an incredible organization that aims to celebrate and shower new moms with love and items for their little ones.
 Twice a year, they set up a pop-up shop where families can shop wonderful items for free.
 Aside from those events, they host baby showers and prepare welcome baskets for new moms.
 The nonprofit is run by my friends, George and Suheily, who started The Perfect Cadence in memory of their daughter, Cadence.
 On their website, you can read more of their story and find out how you can support their work.